stackshareio/awesome-stacks/README.md

 Awesome Stacks is a community-curated list of tech stacks that are known to work well for building different types of applications.
 It is open source and inspired by the original [awesome list](http://awesome.re/).

-Stacks are organized into categories based on programming languages, frameworks, architectures or use cases.
-Each stack includes a list of the key tools in the stack, with an optional description of the stack and the tools.
-To add or improve a stack, see the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).
+Stacks are organized into categories based on languages, frameworks, architectures or use cases.
+Each stack includes a handful of key tools as well as a description.
+Tools may have descriptions too.

+Notice a missing stack?
+Or tools?
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to add and improve stacks.

-> Check out **[awesomestacks.dev](https://awesomestacks.dev/)** to see more data about these stacks using the GitHub and StackShare APIs.
+> Check out **[awesomestacks.dev](https://awesomestacks.dev/)** to see more data about these stacks from the GitHub and StackShare APIs.

 # Contents